 |Take any MATH or STAT course 200-level or above; MOTRMATH 110; or STAT 115.||3|

 Any combination of 300-level and 400-level chemistry courses to bring the total credit hours to 26.
 Certain biochemistry courses also may be included in this total.
-Please confer with the principal undergraduate advisor.
+Please confer with an advisor.

 No more than three hours total in CHEM 395, CHEM 399, CHEM 495 and CHEM 499 may be used in meeting the major course requirements.

 CHEM 320 and CHEM 321 may not both be counted toward the required number of credit hours.
 (CHEM 321 + CHEM 322R and CHEM 320 + CHEM 322R are both acceptable combinations for meeting, in part, the bachelor of arts departmental course requirements, although the CHEM 320 + CHEM 322R combination is not preferred.
 The combinations CHEM 320 + CHEM 321 and CHEM 320 + CHEM 321 + CHEM 322R are not acceptable.)

 Similarly, either CHEM 330 or the combination CHEM 431 + CHEM 432 is acceptable, but the combination CHEM 330 + CHEM 431 + CHEM 432 is not acceptable.

 Students must take elective credit hours to meet the minimum credit hour requirement for their degree, including at least 36 credit hours of coursework at the 300-level or above.
 The minimum required by the university is 120 credit hours, of which at least 30 credit hours must be taken at UMKC, but some degree programs require more.

 Minimum GPA: 2.0

 Tools for Planning and Fulfilling Academic Requirements